AOSC-Dev/la_ow_ptrace/README.md

 1. Install libLOL from AOSC OS
 2. Install Linux QQ dpkg from im.qq.com
 3. Run Lbrowser with `la_ow`: `./la_ow /opt/QQ/qq`

+## How does it work

+It intercepts syscall from child process.
+When it met unimplemented old-world-only syscall, it calls the equivalent new-world syscall in child process and converts the result.
+For syscall where sigset is used, the size is changed from 16 to 8.
+It generates code for sigaction handler to accomodate the difference in `struct mcontext_t`.

+## Progress

+- [x] newfstat/newfstatat
+- [x] rt_sigprocmask/rt_sigaction/rt_sigpending/rt_sigtimedwait/rt_sigsuspend
+- [x] pselect6/ppoll
+- [x] epoll_pwait/epoll_pwait2
+- [x] handle child process
+- [x] signalfd4
+- [ ] getrlimit/setrlimit: seems unneeded?